UofS-Jinhua/Actor-based-Scala-Future/README.md

 ## Thesis Overview

 In this thesis, I explore the challenges and solutions associated with mixing different concurrency models in Scala.
-The primary focus is on implementing futures using a pure actor model to achieve better concurrency and performance.
+The primary focus is on implementing futures using the pure Actor Model to achieve better concurrency and performance.

 ## Repository Contents